 Wild Rice Quinoa Chicken with Citrus Vinaigrette

-Recently, my husband and I went on a date and ended up eating lunch at a local Applebee’s restaurant.
-That particular day, my husband ordered their Cedar Grilled Lemon Chicken and Quinoa.
-Because it looked so good I asked him if I could try a bite.
-I wasn’t sure if I would like it, but I can honestly say that it was pretty amazing.
-Since that day, I found myself craving that meal and decided that it was time to develop my own gluten-free copycat version.
+Recently, a friend and I ate lunch at a local Applebee’s restaurant.
+That particular day, my friend ordered Cedar Grilled Lemon Chicken and Quinoa.
+It looked so good that I wanted to make a gluten-free version.
+Since that day, I found myself craving that meal and finally got around to developing my own gluten-free copycat version.

 Uncooked Black Quinoa